Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-Besides tomatoes or pineapples in Canh chua, people also prefer morning glory for a little bit different flavor but the recipe to cook sweet and sour soup is still the same as the original one, which has the sour and a bit sweet taste from tamarind.
-Instead of using fish as protein, in Canh chua rau muong, you can use shrimp, pork and even better with beef.
+Besides tomatoes or pineapples in Canh chua, people also prefer morning glory for a little bit different flavor but the recipe to cook sweet and sour soup is still the same as the original one, which has a sour and a bit sweet taste from tamarind.
+Instead of using fish as protein, in Canh chua rau muong, you can use shrimp, pork, and even better with beef.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 This dish is as simple as the way it is called.
 It would be super convenient for anyone who is busy but still wants to have a plate of vegetables.
-The secret to making this dish successful is adding a little salt when boiling and as soon as the morning glory is well-cooked, put it into the cold water to reserve the crunchy and sweet taste.
+The secret to making this dish successful is adding a little salt when boiling and as soon as the morning glory is well-cooked, put it into the cold water to preserve the crunchy and sweet taste.
 Pairing it with a dish of chili soy sauce, you will find yourself craving for more.

 The ingredients of this pickle are really simple, you just need morning glory, vinegar, sugar, salt, and water.
 The mixture of brine needs to be done first, then it is used to soak the poached morning glory.
 Just like other Vietnamese pickles, morning glory pickles can be used after 1-2 days of soaking.

 Hotpot is a perfect dish in which you can enjoy different kinds of meats and vegetables.
-Morning glory is an ingredient that is easy to find, and you can put it in a regular version or spicy and sour version of hotpot.
-The morning glory can be fully cooked to a soft texture, or you can pour hot broth over to keep its crunch.
+Morning glory is an ingredient that is easy to find, and you can put it in a regular version or a spicy and sour version of hotpot.
+The morning glory can be fully cooked to a soft texture, or you can pour hot broth over it to keep its crunch.

 Read more on Traditional Vietnamese Family Meals

-The cuisine of Vietnam is definitely on the list of best things that can make your trip unforgettable, especially the various vegetables and one of them is the morning glory.
-Morning glory is considered a must-try food when you have a trip to Vietnam because of its special taste that you can try in different dishes and also all of the nutrition values it has.
+The cuisine of Vietnam is definitely on the list of the best things that can make your trip unforgettable, especially the various vegetables and one of them is the morning glory.
+Morning glory is considered a must-try food when you have a trip to Vietnam because of its special taste that you can try in different dishes and also all of the nutritional values it has.